In Danish

 The female reproductive system

-The female reproduction system is, somewhat simplified, constructed through the interplay of three elements:
+The female reproductive system is, somewhat simplified, constructed through the interplay of three elements:

 Illustration kindly provided by Ferring